Summer Programs

 Students entering grades 7-9 (Maui County residents)

-EcoAdventure is a three-day summer program for incoming 7th to 9th graders, offering students the chance to explore the connection between land and sea through hands-on learning and adventure.
-Students will experience restorative agriculture at Kīpuka Olowalu, discover the biodiversity of native Hawaiian plant species with Maui Nui Botanical Gardens in Wailuku, and connect to marine ecosystems through educational activities at the Maui Ocean Center.
+EcoAdventure is a three-day summer program running July 21–23, 2026, for incoming 7th through 9th graders, offering 15–20 students the chance to explore the connection between land and sea through hands-on learning and adventure.
+Students will visit multiple sites and community organizations across the Kula district, from Upcountry Maui to Kīhei, with activities including native planting, swimming, and hana noʻeau.
 This program encourages youth to build a deeper relationship with ʻāina, grow as environmental stewards, and have fun while learning through service and exploration.

 The program fee is $125 for three days and need-based scholarships are available and easy to apply for.
 Parents will pick-up and drop off at the designated sites each day.